NewtonScript/newtonscript.github.com/CONTRIBUTING.md

 1. Fork the [newtonscript.github.com](https://github.com/NewtonScript/newtonscript.github.com) project on GitHub.
 2. Create a topic branch from the `master` branch.
 Name your branch appropriately, reflecting the intended changes. (e.g. “new-license”, “style-overhaul”, or “responsive-design-fixes”)
+3. Make your edits (please try to conform to our [style guide](#style-guide)).
-3. Make commits in logical units and with explanatory commit messages.
+4. Make commits in logical units and with explanatory commit messages.
-4. Preview your changes in an HTML5-capable web browser to ensure nothing is broken and everything is rendering correctly.
+5. Preview your changes in an HTML5-capable web browser to ensure nothing is broken and everything is rendering correctly.

 SUBMITTING CHANGES
 ------------------